ssbc/ssb-db2/README.md

 Delete all messages of a specific feedId.
 Compared to `del` this method is safe to use.

-### publish(msg, cb)
+### publish(content, cb)

-Convenience method for validating and adding a message to the database written by the feed running the secret-stack.
-If message contains recps, the message will automatically be encrypted.
+Convenience method for validating and adding a classic SSB message to the database written by the feed running the secret-stack.
+If message `content` contains recps, the message will automatically be encrypted.

-### publishAs(feedKey, msg, cb)
+### publishAs(feedKeys, content, cb)

-Convenience method for validating and adding a message to the database written by a different feed than running the secret-stack.
-If message contains recps, the message will automatically be encrypted.
+Convenience method for validating and adding a classic SSB message to the database written by a different feed than running the secret-stack.
+If message `content` contains recps, the message will automatically be encrypted.

-### add(msg, cb)
+### add(msgVal, cb)

 Validate and add a message value (without id and timestamp) to the database.
-In the callback will be the stored message (id, timestamp, value = original message) or err.
+In the callback will be the stored message (id, timestamp, value = `msgVal`) or err.
+Supports `msgVal` in SSB classic feeds as well as [Bendy Butt] messages

 ### addOOOStrictOrder(msg, cb)